-Amazon Web Services (AWS) on Thursday announced winners of the first-ever DeepRacer Women’s League in India, held to boost women students to learn machine learning (ML) via a Cloud-based virtual racing simulator.
+On Thursday, Amazon Web Services (AWS) announced the winners of the first-ever DeepRacer Women’s League in India, held to boost women students to learn machine learning (ML) via a Cloud-based virtual racing simulator.

 The AWS DeepRacer Women’s League India 2021 competition was open to women students over 18 years of age who are enrolled with an academic institution in India.
 More than 17,000 women students showed interest in participating with students progressing through their Regional Community Races, to qualify for the National Community Race.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Participants who registered for the competition learned the basics of ML via enablement sessions conducted by AWS and subsequently participated in the Regional Community Race on April 12.
 The top 200 then made it to the National Community Race on April 16, and the top 15 from this round eventually participated in the Grand Finale on April 21.

 At AWS, we believe that technology should be built in a way that’s inclusive, diverse, and equitable.
 The AWS DeepRacer Women’s League – India 2021 is a conscious effort to inspire women students towards careers in technology, enable them to easily adopt ML, and help in the creation of a more diverse workforce of the future,- Rahul Sharma, AISPL President, Public Sector, AWS India and South Asia

 “AWS is focused on democratising ML services and making it available to the entire developer community, and is working very closely with public and private sector organisations in India to accelerate the adoption of ML,”he added.